-WP4 will also develop two simple climate emulators that capture the behaviour of complex Earth system models for a limited set of variables, but at a much lower computational cost, enabling detailed exploration of both uncertainties and emissions pathways.
+WP4 is also developing two simple climate emulators that capture the behaviour of complex Earth system models for a limited set of variables, but at a much lower computational cost, enabling detailed exploration of both uncertainties and emissions pathways.
 These tools will translate complex insights from WPs 1-3 into policy-relevant information, to be used by WP5 making assessments of climate change mitigation, impacts and adaptation.

 WP4 public deliverables

-Knowledge Gains: Summary and Implication Report on CONSTRAIN publications and overall contribution to IPCC AR6
+Knowledge Gains: Summary and Implication Report on CONSTRAIN journal publications and their relevance to IPCC AR6

 Knowledge Gains: Summary and Implication Report on new understanding of climate sensitivity and its role in projections